 "A default would be unprecedented," Treasury said, "and has the potential to be catastrophic: credit markets could freeze, the value of the dollar could plummet, U.S. interest rates could skyrocket, the negative spillovers could reverberate around the world, and there might be a financial crisis and recession that could echo the events of 2008 or worse."

 The country's government is already in the third day of a partial shutdown in a spending impasse between President Barack Obama, a Democrat, and his Republican opponents in Congress.
-Obama said Congress needs to act quickly to avert a new crisis over the debt ceiling, which the country could reach on October 17.
+Mr. Obama said Congress needs to act quickly to avert a new crisis over the debt ceiling, which the country could reach on October 17.

-Obama and Speaker John Boehner, leader of the Republican-controlled House, are locked in a stalemate over government spending priorities.
+Mr. Obama and Speaker John Boehner, leader of the Republican-controlled House, are locked in a stalemate over government spending priorities.
 But Boehner has been telling Republican colleagues in recent days that he will do whatever is necessary to avoid a default, even if he needs votes from Democratic lawmakers to help raise the borrowing limit.

 The U.S. and Denmark are the only democratic countries in the world that have imposed a debt ceiling, with other nations choosing to borrow what they need to finance their operations without a prescribed limitation.
-A business professor at the University of Michigan, Erik Gordon, said that the U.S. has attempted, without much success, to curb its spending.
+A business professor at the University of Michigan, Erik Gordon, told VOA that the U.S. has attempted, without much success, to curb its spending.

 The U.S. debt ceiling has been increased more than 100 times in the last century, sometimes rather routinely, other times after extended debate, with lawmakers from the political party that does not control the White House often accusing the country's leader of reckless spending.

-Obama now says he wants Congress to increase the borrowing limit without negotiating over the country's spending and taxation policies with his Republican opponents.
-But as a U.S. senator, Obama voted against an increase in the debt ceiling when a Republican, George W. Bush, was president.
+Mr. Obama now says he wants Congress to increase the borrowing limit without negotiating over the country's spending and taxation policies with his Republican opponents.
+But as a U.S. senator, Mr. Obama voted against an increase in the debt ceiling when a Republican, George W. Bush, was president.

-The chief executive of the huge U.S. investment bank Goldman Sachs, Lloyd Blankfein, met with Obama at the White House this week along with other key banking executives.
+The chief executive of the huge U.S. investment bank Goldman Sachs, Lloyd Blankfein, met with Mr. Obama at the White House this week along with other key banking executives.
 Blankfein said it is imperative that the United States does not default on its financial obligations.